Tisdale, Saskatchewan: Sports

 Tisdale is the regional sports hub which boasts a 6 sheet curling rink, indoor and outdoor skating rinks, soccer and football fields, indoor gun range and one of Saskatchewan's most picturesque 9 hole golf courses situated along the Doghide River.
 Tisdale's sporting facilities draw teams and individuals from all over Northeast Saskatchewan and beyond.

 Infrastructure

 Tisdale Hospital is a 24-bed hospital with four doctors, an ambulance service, and long-term care facilities.

-Tisdale has twelve churches, two schools, and the Cumberland Regional College.
+Tisdale has eight churches, two schools, and Suncrest College.

 Tisdale Airport has a paved runway 14/32 with ARCAL (Aircraft Radio Control of Aerodrome Lighting), two grass runways, 17/35 and 08/26, a terminal building, and several hangars.

 Tisdale RecPlex

 Tisdale RecPlex (Tisdale's Recreational Centre) is a large 100,000 square foot joint-use complex that includes the following: